joniles/mpxj/mkdocs/docs/howto-use-fields.md

 * `TaskField`
 * `AssignmentField`

-What I didn't mention earlier is that each of these enumerations inherits from a the `FieldType` interface which defines a common set of methods each of these enumerations must implement.
+What I didn't mention earlier is that each of these enumerations implements the `FieldType` interface which defines a common set of methods for each of these enumerations.
 The most interesting of these methods are:

 * `name()`
 * `getName()`